bhalshaker/saas-family-budget-tracker/README.md

 | GET    | /budgettransactions/{budget_transaction_id}         | Get a specific mapping               |
 | DELETE | /budgettransactions/{budget_transaction_id}         | Remove a transaction from a budget   |

+## How to

+For detailed instructions on setting up and running the application, please refer to our [Getting Started Guide](howto/START_APP.md).

+For detailed instructions on setting up and running PostgreSQL in Docker for this application, please see our [PostgreSQL Docker Setup Guide](howto/INSTALL_PG_DOCKER.md).

+For detailed instructions on running tests with pytest, please refer to our [Pytest Testing Guide](howto/TEST_THROUGH_PYTEST.md).

 ## 📚 Libraries & Technologies Used

 This project leverages the following key libraries and technologies: